ska-telescope/developer.skatelescope.org/src/getting-started/devenv-setup/pycharm/docker-configuration.rst

 #.
 From the main menu, choose VCS | Checkout from Version Control | Git, or, if no project is currently opened, choose
    Checkout from Version Control | Git on the Welcome screen.

 #.
-In the Clone Repository dialog, specify the URL of the `tango-example repository`_ (you can click Test to make sure
+In the Clone Repository dialog, specify the URL of the `ska-tango-examples repository`_ (you can click Test to make sure
    that connection to the remote can be established).

 #.
 In the Directory field, specify the path where the folder for your local Git repository will be created into which